meuleman/gae-init-docs/main/templates/tutorial/create.md

 @app.route('/contact/create/', methods=['GET', 'POST'])
 ```

-The route and the methods that we are going to use.
+The route and the methods that we are going to use to communicate with the webserver.
-`GET` is to serve the html form and `POST` is to
+`GET` is to serve (or pull/obtain/get) the html form from the server and `POST` is to
-submit the data.
+submit (or push/post) the data to the server.

 For more information refer to Flask documentation on
 [routing](http://flask.pocoo.org/docs/quickstart/#routing).